 There are only a few months out of the year the main traditional fruit Tejocotes used in the ponche are available fresh.
-Shopping at your local Mexican market is going to be the best place to find them.
+Visiting your local Mexican market is going to be the best place to find them.
 I don't add piquete (liquor) to my ponche but traditionally you can add a splash of Brandy or Rum to your cup or directly into the pot.
 TIP: By keeping the liquor separate, the entire family can enjoy.

 This hot drink is perfect for chilly evenings from Thanksgiving all the way through New Year's Eve and is a traditional beverage made for Posada celebrations in Mexico as well.
 Here what you will need and the simple steps to make it.